abz-conf/abz-conf.github.io/.github/src/content/site/2025/Venue.md

 Düsseldorf is quite convenient to reach as it has an international airport with direct connections to numerous cities.

 [Düsseldorf International Airport](https://www.dus.com/en) is 6 km north-east of Düsseldorf's city center.
-From there, regional and suburban trains will get you to the conference venue (Stop: _Heinrich-Heine-Allee_ or _Schadowstraße_), see [here](https://www.hdu.hhu.de/en/directions-contact-details) for more information.
+From there, regional and suburban trains will get you to the central station (Hauptbahnhof).

 Alternatively the [Köln-Bonn Airport](https://www.cologne-bonn-airport.com/en/) provides more destinations and many with budget airlines.
 The Köln Bonn Airport is located about 60 km south of Düsseldorf.
 By train you will need one hour to Düsseldorf Central Station.
-Available connections and timetables you can find [here](https://int.bahn.de) (Enter Köln Bonn Airport as start and Düsseldorf Hbf as destination).
-From Düsseldorf Central Station, subway trains will get you to the conference venue (Stop: _Heinrich-Heine-Allee_ or _Schadowstraße_), see [here](https://www.hdu.hhu.de/en/directions-contact-details) for more information.
+Available connections and timetables you can find [here](https://int.bahn.de) (enter Köln Bonn Airport as start and Düsseldorf Hbf as destination).

 International [Airport Weeze](https://airport-weeze.com/?lang=en) is 80 km north of Düsseldorf and provides a wide range of low-cost flights.
 Weeze train station is only 5 minutes, Kevelaer train station 10 minutes away by bus.
-The local train RE10 to Düsseldorf runs Mondays to Fridays half hourly, on weekends hourly.
-Connections and timetables you can find [here](https://int.bahn.de) (Enter Weeze Terminal 1 as start and Düsseldorf Hauptbahnhof as destination).
+The local train RE10 to Düsseldorf runs Mondays to Fridays half-hourly, on weekends hourly.
+Connections and timetables you can find [here](https://int.bahn.de) (enter Weeze Terminal 1 as start and Düsseldorf Hbf as destination).
 From Düsseldorf Central Station, the Tribe hotel is just a few steps away.

 #### To Düsseldorf by Rail